erinwitkop/apoptosis_data_pipeline/Streamlined Pipeline Tutorial/Apoptosis_Pipeline_Tutorial_with_Reduced_Dataset.md

         # don't use -e here if you want it to assemble any novel transcripts

     #StringTie Merge, will merge all GFF files and assemble transcripts into a non-redundant set of transcripts, after which re-run StringTie with -e
     #create mergelist.txt in nano, names of all the GTF files created in the last step with each on its own line
-        #ls *.gtf > C_Vir_mergelist.txt
+    ls *.gtf > C_Vir_mergelist.txt

     #check to sure one file per line
-        #cat C_Vir_mergelist.txt
+    cat C_Vir_mergelist.txt

     #Run StringTie merge, merge transcripts from all samples (across all experiments, not just for a single experiment)

     stringtie --merge -A -G $F/ref_C_virginica-3.0_top_level.gff3 -o C_Vir_stringtie_merged.gtf C_Vir_mergelist.txt
     #-A here creates a gene table output with genomic locations and compiled information that I will need later to fetch gene sequences
     #FROM MANUAL: "If StringTie is run with the -A <gene_abund.tab> option, it returns a file containing gene abundances. "
+    #-A is not required
     #-G is a flag saying to use the .gff annotation file

     #gffcompare to compare how transcripts compare to reference annotation

     gffcompare -r $F/ref_C_virginica-3.0_top_level.gff3 -G -o c_vir_merged C_Vir_stringtie_merged.gtf
         # -o specifies prefix to use for output files
         # -r followed by the annotation file to use as a reference
         # merged.annotation.gtf tells you how well the predicted transcripts track to the reference annotation file